History of salt: Ancient world

-Early neolithic salt production, dating to approximately 6,000 BCE, has been identified at an excavation, in Poiana Slatinei-Lunca, Romania.
+Early Neolithic salt production, dating to approximately 6,000 BCE, has been identified at an excavation in Poiana Slatinei-Lunca, Romania.

 Solnitsata, the earliest known town in Europe, was built around a salt production facility.
 Located in present-day Bulgaria, the town is thought by archaeologists to have accumulated wealth by supplying salt throughout the Balkans.

-Salt was of high value to the Jews, Greeks, Tamils, Chinese, Hittites and other peoples of antiquity.
+Salt was of high value to the Greeks, Tamils, Chinese, Hittites and other peoples of antiquity.
+In ancient Jewish literature, the Book of Job refers to salt as an important spice, while the Book of Sirach ranks it among "the elements necessary for man's life."
 In the early years of the Roman Republic, with the growth of the city of Rome, roads were built to make transportation of salt to the capital city easier.
 An example was the Via Salaria (originally a Sabine trail), leading from Rome to the Adriatic Sea.
-The Adriatic, having a higher salinity due to its shallow depth, had more productive solar ponds compared with those of the Tyrrhenian Sea, much closer to Rome.
+The Adriatic, having a higher salinity due to its shallow depth, had more productive solar ponds than the Tyrrhenian Sea, much closer to Rome.
 The word "salary" comes from the Latin word for salt.
 The persistent modern claim that the Roman Legions were sometimes paid in salt is baseless; a salārium may have been an allowance paid to Roman soldiers for the purchase of salt, but even that is not well established.

 During the late Roman Empire and throughout the Middle Ages salt was a precious commodity carried along the salt roads into the heartland of the Germanic tribes.
 Caravans consisting of as many as forty thousand camels traversed four hundred miles of the Sahara bearing salt to inland markets in the Sahel, sometimes trading salt for slaves: Timbuktu was a noted salt and slave market.

 Salt in Chinese history was both a driver of technological development and a stable source of revenue for the imperial government.

+In Ethiopia, since during and likely before the Axumite period and until the 20th century, blocks of salt called amoleh were carved from the salt pans of the Afar Depression, especially around Lake Afrera, then carried by camel west to Atsbi and Ficho in the highland, whence traders distributed them throughout the rest of Ethiopia, as far south as the Kingdom of Kaffa.
+These salt blocks served as a form of currency.